rust-bitcoin/rust-bitcoin-maintainer-tools/cargo-rbmt/README.md

 ## Workspace Integration

-`cargo-rbmt` can simply be installed globally, or as a dev-dependency for more granular control of dependency versions.
+`cargo-rbmt` can simply be installed globally on a system or added as a dev-dependency to a package.

-### 1. Install globally
+### 1. Install on system

 Install the tool globally on your system with `cargo install`.